Parallax: Distance measurement

 Parallax theory for finding naval distances.
-Once the triangle baseline length L and two angles at both sides of the baseline are known, all information of the triangle are determined, so the distance from the baseline to the naval object can be measured.
+Once the triangle baseline length L and two angles at both sides of the baseline are known, all information of the triangle is determined, so the distance from the baseline to the naval object can be measured.

 Parallax arises due to a change in viewpoint occurring due to the motion of the observer, of the observed, or both.
 What is essential is relative motion.
 By observing parallax, measuring angles, and using geometry, one can determine distance.

 Distance measurement by parallax is a special case of the principle of triangulation, which states that, if one side length and two angles of a triangle are known, then the rest side lengths and the angle can be solved (i.e., the information of the triangle is fully determined).
 Thus, the careful measurement of the length of one baseline and two angles at the baseline edges can fix the scale of an entire triangulation network.